sherryduong93/Predict_AirBnB_Listings/README.md

 <br>-2018 missing June data</pre>
 <br>**Data Cleaning**
 <pre>-Removed all columns with more that 70% of data being null
-<br>-Converted the "Last Scraped" date to date format, and created additional date features to indicate year, month-year, month, dayofweek, and day
+<br>-Converted the "Last Scraped" date to date format, and engineered additional date features to indicate year, month-year, month, dayofweek, and day
 <br>-Converted columns related to currency (price, extra_people, security_deposit and cleaning_fee] from string to float, removed '$'
 <br>- ADD</pre>
 ## EDA Feature Importances